 Our Funding Model

-- Members report, in confidence, their sales of small household appliances covered under the Regulation
+Members report their sales of products covered under the Regulation

-It is at the sole discretion of a member to determine how or if they wish to recuperate any or all of the fees paid to our recycling program.
-However, members typically recuperate their recycling program investment in the form of an Environmental Handling Fee (EHF) applied at the point of sale of a designated program product.
+It is at a member’s sole discretion to decide how or if they wish to recuperate any or all of the fees.
+Members typically recuperate their recycling program investment in the form of an Environmental Handling Fee (EHF) applied at the point of sale.

 - Hilary, a consumer, visits Hanna’s Hairdryer Haven and buys a brand new hair dryer.